OpenCerts/opencerts-documentation/issuing_multisig_certificate.md

     **Name :** Wallet name

-    **Required confirmations :** The number of approvals needed from the owners (signatories) of the multisignature wallet (not to be confused with transaction confirmation).
+    **Required confirmations :** The number of approvals needed from the owners (signatories) of the multi-signature wallet (not to be confused with transaction confirmation).
 Here I enter 2, meaning that at least two people need to sign for a transaction.

-    **Daily limit (ETH) :** A limit which could be withdrawn without the need of required confirmations as configured in Required confirmations.
+    **Daily limit (ETH) :** A limit of ethers that can be withdrawn without the need of required confirmations as configured in Required confirmations.

     **ADD :** These are the owner addresses acting as a signatory for changes to the wallet, notably withdrawals, confirmation changes, daily limits, and ownership changes.